MiFi Mobile Hotspot Technology - Without a Contract!

 Mi-Fi

-technology is a great idea, and although it took time for prepaid plans
+technology was a great idea, and although it took time for prepaid

 to